Linuswidmer/master-thesis/writing/thesis/sections/results.typ

 Prior to the main analyses, Levene's tests assessed homogeneity of variance across conditions.
 Model diagnostics were evaluated using simulated residuals via the DHARMa package @DHARMa.
 Because influential observations may distort the validity of the results @aguinis2013best, a sensitivity analysis was conducted by identifying cases exceeding a Cook's distance threshold of $4 / (n - k)$, removing them, and refitting the model to confirm the stability of findings.

 A significance level of $alpha = .05$ was applied throughout.
-Post-hoc power was calculated using G*Power 3 @cunningham2007power and was considered sufficient when above the commonly used 80% criterion @aberson2011applied.
-#todo[calculate post hoc power]
+To evaluate the detectability of effects given the sample size, sensitivity analyses were conducted using G*Power 3 @cunningham2007power.
+Unlike post-hoc observed power—which is mathematically redundant with the $p$-value and therefore uninformative @hoenig2001abuse—sensitivity analysis determines the minimum effect size detectable with 80% power at $alpha = .05$.
+This approach allows for a meaningful interpretation of null results: if the observed effect is substantially smaller than the minimum detectable effect, this suggests absence of a meaningful effect rather than insufficient statistical power.

 #apa-figure(
   caption: [Aggressive and Anxious Word Completion Scores by Threat Condition],